-Use the Pre-Construction Information Pack included with Health & Safety Xpert® to help you prepare a comprehensive and detailed Information Pack for each job you carry out.
-Much of the information contained in an Information Pack is specific to the individual job and must therefore by carefully prepared for each separate project you carry out.
+Use the Pre-Construction Information tab included with Health & Safety Xpert® to help you prepare a comprehensive and detailed Pre-construction Information document for each job you carry out.
+Much of the information contained in this document is specific to the individual job and must therefore be carefully prepared for each separate project you carry out.